juliaberning/django-rest-app/README.md

 # Steps to set up a Django Rest framework with vue
+This project is for learning purposes.
+It shows how to set up Django REST with Vue according to the youtube channel [código para principiantes](https://www.youtube.com/playlist?list=PLxooeC3-xaNfS7jgZvVUM-kUcrUbgHTWJ).

 ## General Project setup
 ### Create a virtual environment